jesperancinha/bridges-surveillance-story/Readme.md

 ```

 Make sure you are still in virtual environment (venv).
 If not, run the command `source venv/bin/activate` again.
-To start the demo please run script [startDemo.sh](./startDemo.sh) from root, or use:
+To start the demo please run:

 ```shell
 make demo